sachinb4u/git-development-tutorial/Home.md

  Step| Name| Description
 -|--------|-----------
-1|[Git Installation](https://github.wdf.sap.corp/OmniChannelBanking/git-demo/wiki/Git-Installation-on-Windows) | Install Git on Windows machine.
+1|[Git Installation](https://github.wdf.sap.corp/OmniChannelBanking/git-demo/wiki/Git-Installation) | Install Git on Windows machine.
 Follow the steps shown on the link.
 This will give you access to Git commands on command line and Git Bash
+2 | [Git Setup](https://github.wdf.sap.corp/OmniChannelBanking/git-demo/wiki/Git-Setup) | Configure and setup Git for using with SAP GitHub.
+Add public SSH key to your GitHub account.